clemak27/clemak27.github.io/content/cv/index.md

 I mostly listen to progressive rock and other slightly weird music.
 I'm also not averted to more classical music and soundtracks.
-Recently, I've also explored a more electronic sound.
+Recently, I've also explored a more ambient/electronic sound.
 I also picked up a guitar at the end of 2021 but stuggle to find time to practise it.
 I also plan on learning more about music production and synthesizers in the future or might pick up a keyboard.